Allegiant (novel): Development

-On July 18, 2013 at the San Diego Comic-Con panel for the film Divergent, Roth revealed that Allegiant is from the points of view of both Tris and Four.
+On July 18, 2013 at the San Diego Comic-Con panel for the film Divergent, Roth revealed that Allegiant is told from the points of view of both Tris and Four.
 About that, she said, "I tried repeatedly to write Allegiant in just Tris's voice, but it didn't work; her perspective, her way of seeing things, was a little too limited for the story I needed to tell, I wanted to do two things with it: A. let two characters experience different things, and B. let them react differently to the same things, so that I (and eventually, the reader) would get a better sense of the whole story, the whole picture."

 She further said, "I've said before that I've always seen Four (increasingly, as the series goes on) as a plot-mover alongside Tris, so he was the obvious choice for the second POV (though not the only one I tried).
 Exploring him and his choices and his assumptions about the world was incredibly interesting to me."